berlin-econ/BSE-template/README.md

 ## Demo

-The beamer presentation can be view over at [overleaf.com](https://www.overleaf.com/read/jkvxrmxhvmbn).
+The beamer presentation can be viewed at [overleaf.com](https://www.overleaf.com/read/jkvxrmxhvmbn).

-This is a quick first impression of how the LaTeX beamer template looks like.
+This is a quick first impression of the LaTeX beamer template title page.

 ![](presentation/images/BSE_Latex_Title.png)